 According to a 2018 study on America's declining divorce rate, the downturn is attributed to Millennials wanting to wait until they're financially solvent and a bit older (and perhaps wiser) before taking the plunge—breakthroughs that Baby Boomers didn't consider as much.
-But despite today's promising statistics, divorce is still very much a thing.
-And if your marriage is on the rocks, you'd do well to consider the pros and cons of filing for divorce before making such a life-changing decision.
+Despite today's promising statistics, divorce is still very much a thing—and a complicated one at that.
+If your marriage is on the rocks, you'd do well to consider the pros and cons of filing for divorce versus staying married before making such a life-changing decision.

-So if you're thinking about ending your marriage full-stop, weigh the following pros and cons of divorce before jumping head-first into the family court system.
+If you're thinking about ending your marriage full-stop, consider the following advantages and disadvantages of getting divorced vs. staying married before jumping head-first into the family court system.

 Whether you got married young and eventually fell out of love or you waited a while before tying the not and feel like you settled, there are infinite reasons for getting a divorce.
 One big reason is feeling like the love between you and your spouse just isn't there.
 An amicable divorce is a pretty good option that allows you to rebuild a healthy, rewarding life with someone new.

-Even if a divorce is civil, that doesn't mean you aren't immune to negative, even devastating, feelings that may follow the split.
+Even if a divorce is civil, that doesn't mean you are immune to negative, even devastating, feelings that may follow the split.
 It's also impossible to know beforehand when and how hard they'll hit you.
+Some people don't emotionally divorce their partners until after the legal process is over.
 And regardless of the problems you two had, you'll probably still harbor psychological attachments that can be difficult to shake.
 Loneliness, sadness, self-blame, and worry, albeit normal, can be notoriously tough to bear, too.

 You Will Have to Deal With Friends and Family Picking Sides